StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Related Work

 \subsection{Generative Modeling for Time Series}

-Generative modeling approaches have emerged as powerful tools for time series analysis, particularly in capturing uncertainty and complex temporal dynamics beyond deterministic predictions.
-These methods often introduce latent variables or probabilistic frameworks to model the stochastic nature of real-world time series.
-Classical statistical models such as ARIMA \cite{box_recent_1968}, VAR \cite{helmut_new_2005} and SSMs \cite{durbin_time_2012} have long been used for probabilistic forecasting by modeling trends, seasonality, and inter-variable dependencies.
-However, these methods often rely on strong assumptions and are limited in their ability to handle nonlinearities and high-dimensional data commonly found in real-world applications.
+Generative modeling has become an important approach for capturing uncertainty and complex temporal dynamics beyond deterministic predictions.
+These methods introduce latent variables or probabilistic frameworks to model the stochastic nature of real-world time series.
+Classical statistical models such as ARIMA \cite{box_recent_1968}, VAR \cite{helmut_new_2005}, and SSMs \cite{durbin_time_2012} have long been used for probabilistic forecasting by modeling trends, seasonality, and inter-variable dependencies.
+However, their strong assumptions and limited capacity to handle nonlinearities and high-dimensional data restrict their applicability in complex real-world scenarios.

 Recent advances in deep generative modeling have introduced more flexible frameworks that can better capture complex data distributions without restrictive parametric assumptions.
 Generative adversarial networks (GANs) \cite{goodfellow_generative_2020, yoon_time-series_2019} and diffusion-based models \cite{ho_denoising_2020, rasul_autoregressive_2021} have demonstrated strong capabilities in modeling intricate temporal patterns and generating realistic synthetic sequences.
-Among these, deep SSMs \cite{girin_Dynamical_2021, rangapuram_deep_2018, tang_probabilistic_2021} stand out by explicitly incorporating latent variables to represent hidden states evolving over time, thereby effectively capturing stochastic temporal dependencies.
+Among these, deep state space models (SSMs) \cite{girin_Dynamical_2021, rangapuram_deep_2018, tang_probabilistic_2021} stand out by explicitly incorporating latent variables to represent hidden states that evolve over time.
+This latent variable framework enables deep SSMs to effectively capture complex temporal dependencies that are often nonlinear and stochastic in nature.
+By modeling the underlying hidden dynamics, deep SSMs can naturally account for the inherent randomness and uncertainty present in real-world time series data, which traditional deterministic models may fail to represent adequately.
 These deep SSMs typically leverage variational inference techniques \cite{Kingma2013AutoEncodingVB} to approximate intractable posterior distributions, enabling efficient learning and inference.
 For instance, ProTran \cite{tang_probabilistic_2021} combines SSMs with Transformer architectures to model long-term dependencies in a probabilistic manner, achieving strong performance in uncertainty-aware forecasting tasks.